turingschool/mod-0-curriculum/session4/index.md

 ### Follow-Ups

 - Leaving feedback directly on homework gists.
-You should have HW 1, session 2 feedback coming very soon if not yet.
-Feedback is for your own benefit... it would be wise to decipher it and update your hw.
+Instructors have reviewed sessions 1 & 2 HW and may have given feedback.
+Feedback is a gift... it would be wise to decipher it and update your HW.

-- Prework is due January 6 for people starting Mod 1 in 2102 (or waitlist).
+- Prework is due February 17th.
 Get on it!

 ### Other Notes